uzh-rpg/rpg_davis_simulator/README.md

 ## What does the DAVIS simulator output?

+The simulator will publish to the following topics:

 - ``/dvs/events``: event stream
 - ``/dvs/camera_info``: camera calibration
 - ``/dvs/pose``: groundtruth transformation ``T_w_cam`` (transforms points from camera frame to world frame)